 There are albums in a band’s career that really put groovy thrash metal in an elite category.
 The album Cowboys from Hell by Texas thrash band Pantera is one such example.
 The album was released in 1990 and contrary to what is believed, this is not the band’s first official album.
 But it is the album that was significant enough to put Pantera in a category that helped them get considered as an elite band.
-If 1994’s Far Beyond Driven is what represents the decline of this band, Cowboys From Hell does the opposite of this.
 It is an album of 57 minutes of falsetto type vocals, great guitar solos, good bass lines, and songwriting which will leave heavy metal fans so impressed that they will want to come back to this album for more.
 This is the first album to feature Philip “Phil” Anselmo on the vocals.
 After I initially thought about giving up on the idea of writing album reviews, I reconsidered and here is another one for my readers!
 If Reign in Blood was Slayer’s finest album, this one is definitely Pantera’s best work in their career.
 Cowboys from Hell could be described as groovy thrash metal.
 The band has since influenced artists such as Finland’s Mental Care Foundation or Canada’s Annihilator.
 Pantera’s music on this album would not be a life saver if you are upset but it does provide some very entertaining groovy thrash metal.
 In 2020, Cowboys From Hell will be 30 years old!
-It is really incredible that it has been almost that long since this groovy thrash metal masterpiece was released.

 We would be doing a serious disservice to this album if we did not also say that it is the first Pantera album of significance and not the first Pantera studio album overall.
 The album shows that these guys came out of the gate with highly creative and technical groovy thrash metal that works!
 This is particularly the case with the 4th song "Heresy" which we will get to soon.

-"Cowboys from Hell" was an instant success for Pantera and They Toured With Bands Such as Exodus
+This Album Was an Instant Success for Pantera and They Toured With Bands Such as Exodus

 The album Cowboys from Hell was released on July 24, 1990 and it would reach the charts in 1992 peaking at #27 on the Billboard Music Charts.
 This album became Pantera’s breakthrough album.
 It has gone on to sell over one million copies in the United States.
 I first heard the album on cassette tape and I was very impressed!
 Pantera would go on to tour with the bands Exodus and Suicidal Tendencies.
 Rob Halford would perform with these guys on stage and Pantera would then open up for Judas Priest’s first show in Europe.